timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-11
+# Objectives for Today 2026-01-12

 - Just chatting as we get warmed up & started on the day.
-- Figure out how to finish the End of Year Review
-- Experimental Home Improvement Stream (possibly on Extras)
+- Update the Key Performance Indicators for the adventure.
+- Update the weekly plans for this week...
+- Do a weekly topic on Discord/Reddit
+- Post a Announcement of Live Development on Rush Steam Page
+- Write email content for Rushcremental
+- Write additional marketing content for Rushcremental ...

 ## Events / Notices / Coming Soon

-Finish End of Year 2025 Review
-Friday is no Stream.
+???

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri